Senior Director, Research Technologies

 Phone: 202-687-5156 | E-mail: email@example.com

-Before joining Research Technologies, Alisa worked as a Senior Oracle DBA in UIS for six years.
+Before joining Research Technologies, Alisa worked in the database team in UIS for six years.
 There, she made critical contributions to the successful infrastructure design and implementation of the Banner student system, Banner ODS reporting system, Degreeworks, and Touchnet.

 Prior to joining GU, Alisa was with the Novartis Institute for Biomedical Research, Inc. (NIBR), the research arm of Novartis International AG.
 She managed NIBR's research databases in the U.S. and worked on forging alignment of IT and research objectives of departments of Oncology, Infectious Disease, and Models of Disease Center, and delivered IT solutions and project management.
 Alisa also worked at start-up biotech companies such as Infinity Pharmaceuticals, Inc., Cereon Genomics, a subsidiary of Monsanto-Pharmacia, and Genetic Therapy Inc., a Novartis Company.
 Beginning in the Biological Sciences and Biotechnology Dept. at China’s Tsinghua University, Alisa earned her first B.S. in Biology from Arizona State University, a second B.S. in Computer and Information Science from the University of Maryland, and an M.A. in Microbiology/Genetics from Duke University.

 Senior Systems Analyst